martinjos/rb3_driver/README.md

 ------------------------------------------------------

-At the moment, the keys themselves (including velocity), octave & program change buttons, the modulation/pitch-bend touch panel, drum split, and all foot pedal features (including stomp and mode change), are almost fully implemented (I think the only thing missing is octave/program reset).
+At the moment, the keys themselves (including velocity), octave & program change buttons, the modulation/pitch-bend touch panel, drum split, all foot pedal features (including stomp and mode change), and the sequencer control buttons, are almost fully implemented (I think the only thing missing is octave/program reset).

 Note that drum split requires a General MIDI-compliant synthesizer program.
 If your synthesizer program is not General MIDI compliant, it may output either